- Victor Fleming

 Beyond the film’s many awards and technical achievements (its glorious use of three-strip Technicolor and sheer lavishness behind the film’s size and production values), it remains amazing that a period drama about the Old South gathered so many moviegoers, not only on its original theatrical run, but during revivals in 1954, 1961, 1967, an unnatural “widescreen” version in 1989, and 1998.
 This kind of response would never happen with today’s demographic-driven viewership, where home video dominates and getting viewers out of their homes requires hundreds of millions worth of special FX, a near monopoly of science-fiction or superhero-themed yarns, not to mention a comparably less diverse director like Michael Bay or James Cameron to deliver something even as marginally successful as Gone With the Wind (which attracted more than double the audience as Cameron’s Avatar).
 In this sense, the film stands as the most successful ever made and the prime example to describe the term “event movie”.
 Moreover, today’s filmmakers too often use Selznick’s strategy of creating buzz by allowing media access to on-set production, leaving an oversaturation of behind-the-scenes information reported by countless print and web-based entertainment news outlets.
 Only in rare cases, such as Peter Jackson’s video diaries on his productions of The Lord of the Rings films, King Kong, and The Hobbit does this approach garner the same response.
 Today, the opposite approach seems to prevail, with filmmakers like Christopher Nolan and J.J.
 Abrams demanding secrecy on their sets, and in turn creating an effective use of mystery and marketing to intrigue, rather than inundate, their potential viewers.

 And yet, looking back, the film stands as a controversial landmark for racism in cinema, one whose depictions of African Americans as slaves to the South remains troublesome and difficult to accept today.
 Even after he received a letter from NAACP executive Walter White protesting the representation of people of color in the film, Selznick allowed the three principal characters (Hattie McDaniel’s Mammy, Butterfly McQueen’s Prissy, and Oscar Polk’s Pork) to appear simple-minded, even contented with their status as slaves.
 Despite their freedom after the Civil War, for example, they never think of leaving Scarlett’s employ.
 According to Selznick’s memos, he believed their portrayal, and the use of the word “nigger”, more about historical accuracy than racial prejudice.
 Thus, his intentions were never cruelly submitted; rather, the film’s use of the racially insensitive material is shaped by the era, a period of unquestionable ignorance that had barely begun to acknowledge African Americans as individuals (an exception being when McDaniel took home the Oscar for Best Supporting Actress).
 Selznick, writing to Howard about his first draft, declared “I, for one, have no desire to produce any anti-Negro film” and “I do hope that you will agree with me on this omission of what might come out as an unintentional advertisement for intolerant societies in these fascist-ridden times.”
 And although Selznick changed uses of the word “nigger” to variations on “darkie” to avoid protests, the preponderance of racial stereotypes present in the final film is staggering nonetheless, and, much as with Griffith’s The Birth of a Nation, the chief reason contemporary viewers may find themselves unable to appreciate Gone with the Wind’s raw cinematic value.
 Certainly, the film raises issues of representation and responsibility.
-The arguments that the film portrays a historically accurate depiction of African Americans in the South during this time does not justify the lack of dimensionality in these characters, their apparent complicity with their own enslavement, or the romanticism given to the Old South and its slave-owning ways—complete with the juxtaposition of the Confederate flag against an ocean of fall soldiers in a famous scene meant to inspire historical patriotism for the South, an odd notion to be sure.
+The arguments that the film puts forth a historically accurate depiction of African Americans in the South during this time does not justify the lack of dimensionality in these characters, their apparent complicity with their own enslavement, or the romanticism given to the Old South and its slave-owning ways—complete with the juxtaposition of the Confederate flag against an ocean of fall soldiers in a famous scene meant to inspire historical patriotism for the South, an odd notion to be sure.

 Though racism may cause a split among modern audiences, the story brings us together through one of the most universal themes in Mitchell’s story: sex.
 From the suggestive use of Technicolor to the narrative undercurrents concerning Scarlett’s romantically unfulfilled yet vivacious magnetism of men, Gone with the Wind oozes with sexuality.
 Informed by Mitchell’s hypochondriacal lifestyle and repressed worldview toward marriage (she once suggested putting arsenic in a husband’s soup is the only way to relieve marital boredom), the story’s sexuality becomes one of unbearable denial and delayed, rapturous gratification.
 Through burning colors, with a special concentration on lustful reds, Mitchell’s story progresses as willful Scarlett wears desire on her face in defiance of modesty, wielding flirtatious power over the inexperienced, doting beaus at the Wilkes’ Twelve Oaks plantation.
 She marries three times throughout the course of the story, and the audience waits for the sexual tension she impels to find a suitable answer—surely her desires will not be met by her shy first husband Charles Hamilton (Rand Brooks) or her aged second Frank Kennedy (Carroll Nye).
 Only the brash, experienced, “nasty dog” Rhett Butler can provide her with what she has so long strived for: an orgasm.
 Even if that means carrying her up the stairs, kicking and screaming, to give her one (in one of the film’s most precarious scenes).
 This is a man who looks Scarlett up and down with a suggestive gaze.
 “I hope to see more of you” says the man who looks at her as if he knows what Scarlett looks like out of her shimmy.
 “You need kissing badly.
 That’s what’s wrong with you,” he tells her.
 “You should be kissed, and often, and by someone who knows how.”
 Such basic desires speak to the story’s ability to reach beyond its challenging subject matter and carry an audience away as it taps into our most primal longings.